drabo/minikube/README.md

 This command will create a VirtualBox machine with 2 CPU, 4GB RAM and 20GB disk.

-You may use this config or you may enhance it.
+You may use this config or you may enhance it according to your needs.
 You may edit the script [0.minikube-create.sh](0.minikube-create.sh) to modify the resources or to set a local Docker repository IP address, that may be Nexus.

-If you intend to use such local Docker repo then you **must** specify it at the minikube cluster creation as a later update of this element will not be possible.
+If you intend to use such local Docker repo then you **must** specify it at the minikube cluster creation time because a later update of this element will not be possible.

-So, edit the script [0.minikube-create.sh](0.minikube-create.sh) according to your needs and run it:
+Edit the script [0.minikube-create.sh](0.minikube-create.sh) according to your needs and run it:

 ```shell
 ./0.minikube-create.sh